yizhelee/C/liquidateCET/README.md

 The rules to liquidate the days in CET bases on the average of your last 3 month salaries.

-This program helps you to distribute the days of CET to past 3 month in order to have the best appreciate ratio.
+This program helps you to understand how to distribute the days of CET to past 3 month and the 4th month in order to have the best ratio.

+For some purpose, the progam allows you to calculate the ratio within a period of month less than 3 month as the second input argument.

 # How to run